Should You Use A Recruitment Agency To Help With Your Job Search?

 1. Does your job search really need the help of a recruitment agency?

-Choosing to partner with a recruitment agency is a great way to help your job search.
+Choosing to partner with a recruitment agency is a great way to help your search for work.
 But if you’re unsure whether it will help your situation, generally you can benefit most from that expert assistance if:

 A) You work in a field where there is a shortage of talent